Social Studies Department

 The AP U.S. History course covers the historical development of the U.S. from colonial times up to the 21st century.
 Students have to study and comprehend many specific historical events from this time span, as well as understand and connect them through the seven themes of U.S. history called out by the College Board: identity, work, exchange, and technology, peopling, power and politics, environment and geography, culture, belief and ideas, and America in the world.
 The AP U.S. History course follows the guidelines and requirements provided by the College Board’s Advanced Placement program, and it is taught with the academic expectations and rigor of a college survey course.
 Consequently, the amount of reading, testing, and writing is significantly more than the regular U.S. History course.

-Advanced Social Studies: The Civil War Era
+Advanced Social Studies: The Cold War: An International History

 Advanced Social Studies: Economics

 This course will provide an introduction to both microeconomics and macroeconomics.
 Students will learn how individuals and businesses make economic decisions as well as how entire countries respond to economic dilemmas.
 In the process, students will study fundamental topics such as opportunity cost, supply and demand, trade, monopolies, unemployment, inflation, recessions, the banking system, how government policies impact the economy, and many others.
-Finally, a portion of the course is designed to help students make wise economic choices for themselves when those opportunities arise in the present and in the future.

-Advanced Social Studies: Art History: Modern Art
+Advanced Social Studies: Modern African History

 Psychology is the systematic, scientific study of behaviors and mental processes.
 In this year-long course, students will be exposed to major thinkers, famous experimental studies, key concepts, and methods related to the field of psychology.
 This course follows the guidelines of the College Board’s Advanced Placement program and is consequently taught at an increased pace and with the heightened expectations of a college course.